tuacker/markusbodner.com/content/til/how-to-keep-debug-and-release-data-separate-for-macos-app-development.md

 ### Clear out existing Build Settings
-Finally we need to remove the already existing build Settings.
+Finally we need to remove the already existing build settings.
 Still in your project settings select the target and then open the `Build Settings` tab.
 There locate the `Project Bundle Identifier` value and delete it.
 The value should stop being in bold and immediately reflect what you configured in your xcconfig files.

 ![showing before and after deleting the Project Bundle Identifier value](/images/xcode-split-debug-data-config/4-delete-config.png)